microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/The-Data-Processing-Pipeline.md

 ## Source Parsers

-A `SourceParser` is a class whose sole purpose is to process (parse) the raw data inside the data sources a `CustomDataProcessor` must process.
-Conceptually, a `CustomDataProcessor` further *delegates* the task of processing its data sources to a `SourceParser`.
+A `SourceParser` is a class that is responsible for parsing data sources on behalf of a `CustomDataProcessor`.
+Conceptually, a `CustomDataProcessor` *delegates* the task of processing its data sources to a `SourceParser`.

 > :question: This delegation raises the question: if a data processor can just further delegate work,